What to do if you're a victim of fraud

 If you are outside of Canada, you must report the loss or theft to the nearest Canadian government office abroad.

 - Stolen Social Insurance Number

-If you suspect someone is using your Social Insurance Number (SIN) you should visit a Service Canada Centre with:
+Learn what to do if you suspect someone is using your Social Insurance Number (SIN).

 - Lost or stolen provincial or territorial identity documents

 These documents include: